Article written by Elisa - Travel Writer & Local in France

 This article may contain compensated links.
 Please read disclaimer for more info.

-The Alsace Wine Route, in Eastern France, is one of the most famous wine routes in France.
-This Alsace wine trail between Colmar and Strasbourg invites visitors to discover beautiful landscapes and Alsace villages while tasting some of the region’s best wines.
+The Alsace Wine Route (Route du Vin Alsace), in Eastern France, is one of the best things to do in Alsace.
+One of the most famous wine trails in France, this Wine Route Alsace between Colmar and Strasbourg invites visitors to discover beautiful landscapes and lovely Alsace villages while tasting some of the region’s best wines.

-This proposed Wine Route Alsace itinerary takes five days, and it is a good itinerary for those who love sightseeing, outdoor activities, and wine.
+The proposed Alsace Wine Route itinerary by car takes five days, and it is a good itinerary for those who love sightseeing, outdoor activities, and wine.

-The Alsace Wine Route by car is one of the best road trips in France.
-Read more about road tripping in France:
+This Alsace Wine Route by car is one of the best road trips in France.
+Read more about road-tripping in France:

-The Alsace Wine Region produces dry white wines, sparkling sweet varieties, and roses.
-Just like in Germany, you can find delicious Rieslings, Gewurztraminers, and Pinot Gris.
-There are also wines made from the Pinot noir grape which are pale red, often rosé, Sparkling wines, known as Crémant d’Alsace, are also made of Pinot noir.
+The Alsace Wine Region produces dry white wines, sparkling sweet varieties, and rosés.
+Just like in Southern Germany, you can find delicious Rieslings, Gewurztraminers, and Pinot Gris in Alsace.
+There are also wines made from the Pinot Noir grape – which are pale reds, often rosés.
+Sparkling wines, known as Crémant d’Alsace, are also made of Pinot Noir.

 The Alsace wines are aromatic, floral, and spicy.
 Since they seldom have any oak barrel aroma, they tend to be very varietally pure in their character.

 READ MORE: Best Wine Regions in France

-Unlike in Bordeaux Wine Region, wine producers in Alsace open their wineries to visitors during the harvest, from September to November, and most other times of the year (including weekends).
-Usually, wine producers in Alsace speak French, German, and English, and chatting with them while tasting their wine is a good opportunity to learn more about Alsace’s wines.
+Unlike in the Bordeaux Wine Region, wine producers in Alsace open their wineries to visitors during the harvest, from September to November, and most other times of the year (including weekends).
+Usually, wine producers in Alsace speak French, German, and English, and chatting with them while tasting their wines is a good opportunity to learn more about Alsace’s wines.

 TIP: If you plan to bring a few bottles home (who could resist?!), make sure you pack your wine properly, so it arrives safely home!